PCL Injury Overview

 Located in the center of the knee joint, the posterior cruciate ligament (PCL) is responsible for helping the knee remain stable during normal everyday activities and sporting activities.
 The PCL prevents the tibia (shinbone) from sliding too far backwards and keeps the tibia and femur (thighbone) in alignment.
 The PCL is considered the strongest ligament in the knee; therefore a PCL injury is not as common as other knee ligament injuries (roughly just above 20% of report knee injury cases).
 Patients, especially those involved in contact sports, are at a higher risk of a posterior cruciate ligament tear since the knee has a higher chance of being hit when the shin is in a backwards position.
-Dr. Matthew Provencher specializes in diagnosing and treating PCL injuries in patients living in the Vail, Aspen and Denver, Colorado communities.
+Knee specialist, Dr. Matthew Provencher specializes in diagnosing and treating PCL injuries in patients living in the Vail, Aspen and Denver, Colorado communities.

 The cause of a PCL injury is typically when the knee joint is either hyperextended or forced directly backwards with the knee bent (flexed).
 This type of injury may occur when a basketball player falls on a bent knee, when a hockey player slides into an exterior wall or goal post or when a patient hits the dashboard in a bent position during an automobile accident.